 Obtaining Medical Treatment

-If you don’t have health insurance or can’t afford your out-of-pocket medical expenses can you still receive care?
+If you don’t have health insurance or can’t afford your out of pocket medical expenses can you still receive care?

 Yes.
 Our Dallas pedestrian accident attorneys work with a variety of medical providers who agree to delay requesting payment for the services they render until your injury claim has settled.
 This allows you to focus on recovering instead of worrying about how you are going to pay for your medical bills.